CiscoMerchan/TEST02/README.md

    * Create an app decorator route with “/login”

-   * Create a login function that render the “login.html” template.
+   * Create a login function to render the “login.html” template.

+     - In Jinja double curly **{{ }}** braces allows us to evaluate an expression, variable or function call and print the result into the template.
-   * Add an [url_for()](https://tedboy.github.io/flask/generated/flask.url_for.html) mapped to ‘login’ function in the anchor <a> tag, like this when the user clicks on Login
+   * Add an [url_for()](https://tedboy.github.io/flask/generated/flask.url_for.html) mapped to ‘login’ function in the _href=" "_ inside the anchor <a> tag that is in "index.html" , like this when the user clicks on Login
-      button the user will be redirected to ‘login.html’
+     button the user will be redirected to "login.html".

    - Refresh the browser and click on the Login button.